huynhminhtufu/prc391-project/README.md

 - App must has a page to fetch all university related articles (crawl) for user to quick view, and also be able to comment on those articles.
 - App must be able to run in both Desktop and Mobile web.

-`Need to update more about business logic here`.
+`Need to update more about business analysis and entity diagrams here`: Tri

 ## Scalable Architecture: Microservices
 - System Architect is based on scaling Microservices technologies.